Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Closed churches

-• General deterioration caused by adverse weather or water ingress, possibly as a consequence of a lack of maintenance
+• General deterioration caused by adverse weather or water ingress, possibly because of a lack of maintenance.

 • Squatters.